jkkivenko/dawson-tabletop/Workstations.md

 These abilities can be used by any Character operating a Helm Workstation.
 This Workstation displays information about the Ship's heading and velocity and allows for manual flying as well as autopilot control.

-## Action: Move

-**Special: A Ship cannot Move more than once on its turn, even if multiple crewmembers take the Move action.**

-You manually control the Ship's engines and thrusters.
-The Ship immediately moves up to its Speed along any trajectory as long as it does intersect with obstacles.

-## Action: Evasive Manoeuvre

-You input a command, causing the Ship to undertake a preprogrammed manoeuvre.
-The Ship gains `+10%` Evasion Chance.

-## Action: Plot a Course

-With the help of the Ship's autopilot, you create a Course between any two known locations.
-These can be well-known locations, locations in the Ship's sensor log, or locations found on a star chart.

-## Action: Engage FTL Drive

-**Requirement: The Ship is equipped with an FTL Drive.**

-You bring the Ship up to FTL speeds, causing the Ship to move at your choice of FTL factor up to and including its FTL Drive's Maximum Factor.
-As the stars stretch towards the horizon, the Ship can no longer Move.
-It immediately follow its current plotted Course.
-Taking this action again returns the ship's FTL Drive to standby mode, allowing the Spacecraft to Move as normal.

-## Action: Activate Landing Sequence

-**Requirement: The Spacecraft has Landing Struts, a non-zero Speed, and is within `100km` of the landing zone.**

-You activate the Spacecraft's landing sequence, extending landing struts, wheels, or skids.
-You descend towards the landing zone and bring the Ship in for a safe landing.

 ## Passive: Trajectory Status

 You can see the Ship's heading, track, speed (including Warp Speed), and current Course.